 Why pay $60 for a centerpiece when you can pay $15?
 Once you have some supplies, you can make your own professional looking flower arrangements in less than an hour.

 In my last post, How to Shop at the Los Angeles Flower Market, I detailed the steps to shop wholesale in LA.
-After shadowing my friend Julie on her flower shopping trip, I went over to her house to learn about how she makes her flower arrangements.
+After shadowing my friends Julie and Linda on their flower shopping trips, I went over to their houses to learn about how they make their flower arrangements.

 Professional Looking Flower Arrangements

 Step 1: Plan Where You Will Get Your Flowers

 Plan to go to your local flower market or the grocery store for flowers.
 If I can’t get to the flower market, I like to get flowers at Costco and Trader Joe’s.
 I find Vons in Hermosa Beach has the best local orchids which last for months.

 The best time to buy flowers is 1-2 days before you want to make the arrangements.
 This gives the blooms about two days to open up (especially roses).

 Try to make the actual arrangements on the morning of the party.